mickael-wajnberg/TimeSeriesForecasting/README.md

 <details>
 <summary>Notebook 7 : Deep Learning basic architectures</summary>
 - in previous notebook we developped baseline here we create different models the first one being a simple regression using only traffic volume
+- there are three scenarii : predicting the next value on one variable, predicting few next values on one variable and predicting next few values on multiple variables.
 - we try to predict a single value with the linear regression
  <br>
 <img src="timeSeriesFigures/K7_1.png?raw=true"/>